flatpak/flatpak-docs/docs/first-build.rst

 Building your first Flatpak
 ===========================

-This tutorial provides a quick introduction to Flatpak.
+This tutorial provides a quick introduction to building Flatpaks.
 In it, you will learn how to create a basic Flatpak application, which can be installed and run.

-To complete this tutorial, you should have installed Flatpak by following `the setup guide <https://flatpak.org/getting.html>`_.
-You will also need to haves the ``flatpak-builder`` tool, which is generally available as a package.
+The :doc:`setup` page should be followed before doing this tutorial.

 1. Install a runtime and the matching SDK
 -----------------------------------------